Code-the-Dream-School/intro-to-programming-2025/assignments/09CSSLayout.md

    - [ ] Also in your index.css file, update the "Connect" section to use Flexbox to improve the layout of your social media icons or links
 **NOTE:** This is the basic rubric, but we encourage you to think beyond this list and come up with your own ideas to make your webpage unique!

 **_By the end of this lesson, you should have added navigation to your site that uses internal links to "jump" the user to that section of your page.
 You should also have reformatted your Experience and Connect sections using Flexbox css code.
-Lastly, your site should have a header for your Skills and Projects sections, but no content there yet._**
+Lastly, your site should have a header for your Skills and Projects sections, and an empty `<ul>` element in the Projects section, but no content in either section yet._**

 ### Backup to the cloud
 Once you've made the above changes to your css file, follow the below instructions to push a copy from your local machine like you did at the end of last assignment.
 Make sure your code gets copied to GitHub by adding changes to staging, committing the staged changes, and pushing them from your local machine to GitHub: